2 days in Tokyo

 Day 2

-Start the morning at Meiji Shrine, a quiet, forested retreat in the middle of the city.
-Built in 1920 from cypress wood sourced across Japan, it’s a peaceful spot to wander.
-Near the entrance, you’ll see a wall of colorful sake barrels—ceremonial gifts from brewers around the country.
-Right next door, Yoyogi Park has an interesting past.
-It was once an American military barracks, then a venue for the 1964 Tokyo Olympics.
-These days, it’s a popular weekend hangout.
+Start your morning at Meiji Shrine, tucked into a forested park in the middle of the city.
+Built in 1920 using cypress wood from all over Japan, it’s a calm place to walk around before things get busy.
+Near the entrance, you’ll see rows of colorful sake barrels, sent as ceremonial gifts from brewers across the country.